 Of course, as with many gamification strategies, the engagement may be lost over time.
 To create long-term motivation in playful task management systems, something new has to be added every now and again.
 The concept lives from its renewal – which does not mean that the changed or added features have to be huge.
 Variations in the “game rules” or the addition of small new game mechanics can help to bring the system back into consciousness and create a new motivation boost.
 After all, the concept is still in its testing phase – therefore experimenting is allowed.

 Where there is little to none motivation to complete unpleasant tasks, playful task management systems can help to increase productivity.
 In addition, they can support a stronger workplace awareness, meaning the knowledge of existing tasks within a working environment.
 Centigrade’s Office Quest is a very simple implementation but manages to give an overview and more transparency about pending and completed tasks.
 This example also shows how existing processes can be enriched with gamification.
 Previously, office tasks were controlled by self-regulation – Office Quest replaces this with a fixed system.
-Nevertheless, a difficulty was also revealed: At the small branch of Mülheim Ruhr with fewer employees, the board comes with a higher participation than at the headquarter in Saarbrücken, where it is used by a much larger group of people.
+Nevertheless, a difficulty was also revealed: At the smallest branch with fewer employees, the board comes with a higher participation than at the headquarter in Saarbrücken, where it is used by a much larger group of people.